-6.1 Emergencies
+6.5 Emergencies

-Escape of chemicals during unforeseen incidents and use of chemicals during emergency response can cause The Shire of Victoria groundwater contamination.
-Plains Local Emergency Management Advisory Committee through the Northam Group Emergency Management District should be familiar with the location and purpose of the Yerecoin Water Reserve.
+Escape of chemicals during unforeseen incidents and use of chemicals during emergency response can cause groundwater contamination.
+The Carnarvon Local Emergency Management Advisory Committee, through the Karratha Emergency Management District, should be familiar with the location and purpose of the Carnarvon Water Reserve.
 A locality plan should be provided to the Fire and Rescue Services headquarters for the HAZMAT Emergency Advisory Team.
-The Regional Manager Water and Rivers Commission should have an advisory role to any HAZMAT incident in the Yerecoin Water Reserve.
-[NB on occasions the Regional Operations Manager Water Corporation may be more suitable, depending on distances]
+Local organisational issues regarding who should have an advisory role to any HAZMAT incident in the Carnarvon Water Reserve need to be resolved.